fewlinesco/bamboo_smtp/README.md

 ## Contributing

-Before opening a pull request, please open an issue first.
+Before opening a pull request you can open an issue if you have any question or need some guidance.

-Once we've decided how to move forward with a pull request:
+Here's how to setup the project:

 ```
 $ git clone https://github.com/fewlinesco/bamboo_smtp.git